-By monitoring the converting plant floor equipment’s consumption of resources and production results, it is possible to accurately describe the sustainability impact of the converting stage of the packaging life cycle.
-Ei3’s Remote Monitoring server provides enterprises with an effective method for gathering, storing, analyzing and reporting the sustainability of packages.
-Having this information available promotes a more transparent supply chain and helps enterprises comply with a growing need for collaboration to promote Sustainability.
+By monitoring the converting plant floor equipment’s consumption of resources and production results, it is possible to accurately describe the sustainability impact of the converting stage of the packaging life cycle. ei3’s remote monitoring server provides enterprises with an effective method for gathering, storing, analyzing, and reporting the sustainability of packaging processes.
+Having this information available promotes a more transparent supply chain and helps enterprises comply with a growing need for collaboration to promote sustainability.

 Consumers and other stakeholders look to brand owners for information about the packaging of their products.
 This need for information is prompting the use of scorecards and labels that describe the sustainability of a package.
-But making an accurate label is challenging because in many cases the brand owners don’t have all the data.
-To close this gap there needs to be a transparent sharing of data from the converting suppliers to their brand customers.
-The data may not currently exist making it challenging for convertors to provide accurate reports that quantify energy use, water use, carbon footprint, waste and other aspects of the package.
+But making an accurate label is challenging because in many cases, the brand owners don’t have all the data.
+To close this gap, there needs to be a transparent sharing of data from the converting suppliers to their brand customers.
+The data may not currently exist, making it challenging for converters to provide accurate reports that quantify energy use, water use, carbon footprint, waste, and other aspects of the package.

-Ei3 has a proven solution that nicely meets the requirement of providing this important data.
-The Ei3 Remote Monitoring Cloud is able to collect, store, analyze, display and report on the sustainability of packaging materials in the converting plant.
-It works by performing real-time remote monitoring to measure the energy consumption and packaging units of production on a per-machine, and per-building basis.
+ei3 has a proven solution that nicely meets the requirement of providing this important data.
+The ei3 remote monitoring Cloud can collect, store, analyze, display, and report on the sustainability of packaging materials in the converting plant.
+It works by performing real-time remote monitoring to measure the energy consumption and packaging units of production on a per-machine and per-building basis.
 This data provides users with the information needed to provide end customers with an accurate sustainability report.

-The Sustainable Packaging Coalition, SPC, is an industry working group dedicated to a more robust environmental vision for packaging.
+The Sustainable Packaging Coalition (SPC) is an industry working group dedicated to a more robust environmental vision for packaging.
 The SPC makes available a broad range of publications and resources to further the vision and ever-evolving implementation of sustainable packaging.
-One of their publications, the “Sustainable Packaging Indicators and Metrics Framework” (available for download from their site), provides a set a common indicators and metrics to help companies measure progress against the criteria articulated in the SPC’s definition of Sustainable Packaging.
+One of their publications, the “Sustainable Packaging Indicators and Metrics Framework” (available for download from their site), provides a set of common indicators and metrics to help companies measure progress against the criteria articulated in the SPC’s definition of Sustainable Packaging.
 The framework covers all aspects of packaging, the “Cradle to Cradle” approach.
-This approach is enabled by summing up the impacts in all the stages, each stage being a “gate-to-gate”, or sometimes a “cradle-to-gate”.
+This approach is enabled by summing up the impacts in all the stages, each stage being a “gate-to-gate,” or sometimes a “cradle-to-gate.”

-[dropcap_grey character=”1″]Ei3’s Remote Monitoring Cloud server gathers data from the plant floor using established industrial device communication standards and securely transports the date through the internet to a cloud application.
-The Ei3 method builds upon the capability of existing infrastructure already in place.
-Consider than most plant floor equipment that has been installed within the past 25 years already has the requisite electronic controllers and these controllers know most of the key production values of the machines.
-By tapping into these existing controllers (using standard communications hardware and software), the Ei3 Remote Monitoring Cloud server is able to record production and all the machine related parameters.
+ei3’s remote monitoring cloud server gathers data from the plant floor using established industrial device communication standards and securely transports the data through the internet to a cloud application.
+The ei3 method builds upon the capability of existing infrastructure already in place.
+Consider that most plant floor equipment that has been installed within the past 25 years already has the requisite electronic controllers and these controllers know most of the key production values of the machines.
+By tapping into these existing controllers (using standard communications hardware and software), the ei3 remote monitoring Cloud server can record production and all the machine related parameters.

-The Ei3 Remote Monitoring Cloud does not interfere with the existing devices controlling equipment.
-In fact the Ei3 server uses the same data collection methods that is deployed by most in-house data collection computer applications.
-The only difference being that the data is securely transported to our world-class data centers for storage, analysis, visualization and reporting.
-Sometimes it is necessary to add additional electricity, gas or water measuring devices to get a complete picture of the machine’s, and consequently the products, sustainability profile.
-These sensors can be easily added and integrated into the Ei3 Remote Monitoring Cloud.
-Additionally the building that holds the machine should also have its utilities monitored to gather the necessary data for calculating a weather-normalized per square foot energy use index.
+The ei3 remote monitoring Cloud does not interfere with the existing devices controlling equipment.
+In fact, the ei3 server uses the same data collection methods that are deployed by most in-house data collection computer applications.
+The only difference being that the data is securely transported to our world-class data centers for storage, analysis, visualization, and reporting.
+Sometimes it is necessary to add additional electricity, gas, or water measuring devices to get a complete picture of the machine’s, and consequently the product’s sustainability profile.
+These sensors can be easily added and integrated into the ei3 remote monitoring Cloud.
+Additionally, the building that holds the machine should also have its utilities monitored to gather the necessary data for calculating a weather-normalized per square foot energy use index.

 Analyze the data

-(Machine Energy Use + Building Energy Use + Other Energy Use) / Production Yield = Converting Stage Packaging Product Energy Use Intensity [/msg_box_grey]
+(Machine Energy Use + Building Energy Use + Other Energy Use) / Production Yield = Converting Stage Packaging Product Energy Use Intensity

-Benchmarking can be done to compare a products energy intensity across machines and across facilities.
-Knowing the baseline value for a products energy intensity, it is possible to gain a better understanding of an operation and consequently work towards optimization.
-Dashboards and reports that show the relative energy intensity for similar products run at different facilities or on different machines enables organizations to use Sustainability as a tool to optimize their production planning.
+Benchmarking can be done to compare a product’s energy intensity across machines and facilities.
+Knowing the baseline value for a product’s energy intensity, it is possible to gain a better understanding of an operation and consequently work towards optimization.
+Dashboards and reports that show the relative energy intensity for similar products run at different facilities or on different machines enable organizations to use Sustainability as a tool to optimize their production planning.

-The Ei3 Remote Monitoring Cloud provides convertors with a way to complying with the requests for data with respect to sustainable packaging.
-Ultimately the Sustainability report might be somewhat similar to other reports made by Ei3’s Remote Monitoring Cloud, for example, the “Certificates of Analysis”.
-The COA report is a quality document that is based upon machine performance and quality data, the data is gathered by Ei3’s Remote Monitoring Cloud and then compiled and sent to the appropriate end-customer on behalf of the convertor.
-This cloud-based delivery method saves time and money while at the same time provided both parties with the assuredness of accurate data.
+The ei3 remote monitoring cloud provides converters with a way to comply with the requests for data regarding sustainable packaging.
+Ultimately the sustainability report might be somewhat similar to other reports made by ei3’s remote monitoring cloud, for example, the “Certificates of Analysis”.
+The COA report is a quality document that is based on machine performance and quality data, the data is gathered by ei3’s remote monitoring cloud and then compiled and sent to the appropriate end-customer on behalf of the converter.
+This cloud-based delivery method saves time and money while at the same time provided both parties with the assurance of accurate data.

 Providing measurement of sustainability data throughout the supply chain is best handled by a Cloud computing application.
-Because within the converting stage, there are many points that are best accumulated through automatic measurement a Remote Monitoring Cloud holds the promise of gathering and analyzing the data in a way that promotes accuracy, eliminates the needs for additional staff hours to accumulate, and takes advantage of the collaboration features typical of an internet application.
-Ei3 Corporation has been delivering its Remote Monitoring Cloud and tracking Sustainability for more than 12 years and has a platform in place that not only meets today’s needs but delivers on the commitment of meeting the Sustainability challenges of tomorrow.
+Because within the converting stage, there are many points that are best accumulated through automatic measurement.
+A remote monitoring cloud holds the promise of gathering and analyzing the data in a way that promotes accuracy, eliminates the need for additional staff hours to accumulate, and takes advantage of the collaboration features typical of an internet application. ei3 Corporation has been delivering its remote monitoring cloud and tracking dustainability for more than 12 years and has a platform in place that not only meets today’s needs but delivers on the commitment of meeting the sustainability challenges of tomorrow.